Plan the perfect Hawaiian beach getaway for your family

 The beach here features two insanely beautiful offshore islets, one of them being Nā Mokulua (but more commonly called “the Mokes”).
-The Mokes themselves are protected as part of the Hawaii State Seabird Sanctuary but you can rent a kayak and glide past this idyllic spot.
+The Mokes themselves are protected as part of the Hawaii State Seabird Sanctuary, but you can rent a kayak and glide past this idyllic spot.

 The beach can be hard to spot as it’s in a residential area with no parking per se.
-Needless to say, you can spend the entire day swimming and relaxing under the sun so pack your beach blanket and all your beach toys as there are limited facilities here, just endless blue waters.
+Needless to say, you can spend the entire day swimming and relax under the sun so pack your beach blanket and all your beach toys as there are limited facilities here, just endless blue waters.

-Adventurous families though, don’t miss the opportunity to hike the Lanikai Pillbox Trail to catch some of the best vistas O’ahu has to offer!
+Adventurous families, though, don’t miss the opportunity to hike the Lanikai Pillbox Trail to catch some of the best vistas O’ahu has to offer!

 Where to stay: There are far fewer big resorts this side of the island, the perfect place for a family-sized vacation rental, minutes to the beach.

 Kailua Beach Park is another picture-perfect beach park just north of Lanikai Beach.
 Boasting soft sand, low waves, and all the amenities you may need, make it your go-to if you’re after a relaxing picnic beach day.

 This beach park is very popular with families traveling with kids, windsurfers, and sailboard enthusiasts as you can catch a lovely breeze.
 The grassy picnic table areas, close to the parking lot, make it a popular family choice.
 You’ll also find volleyball courts and a boat ramp where you can rent sports equipment.

 Nearby is Kailua, boasting plenty of restaurants and shopping opportunities near to the beach.